apreak/JsonOOLib/README.md

 // or using json like using a vector,
 // and all with Error handling capability,
-// for more infomation, read the manual below or in ReadMe.pdf.
+// for more infomation, read the following manual or refer to ReadMe.pdf.

 ```